-The craft was then finished off by filling the globe with the snow (polystyrene balls) and confetti stars and applying some sparkly stickers to give it that professional finish!
+The craft was then finished off by filling the globe with the snow (polystyrene balls) and confetti stars.
+He also applied some sparkly stickers to give it that professional finish!

 The snowglobe works by blowing through the connected straw which sends the balls flurrying.
 The boys found this really exciting along with watching how the snowglobe was getting streamed up by their hot breaths!

-As mentioned above, each toucanBox also contains a 27-page magazine full of activities such as a double-page colouring in, funny faces pizza recipes, instructions to build your own rocket, and even an experiment making rocket fuel!!
+Each toucanBox also contains a 27-page magazine full of activities such as colouring in, recipes, instructions to build your own rocket, and even an experiment making rocket fuel!!